HTTPArchive/almanac.httparchive.org/src/content/en/2024/http.md

 ### Resource Hints

 Firstly, there are the "[Resource Hints](https://web.dev/learn/performance/resource-hints)", a group of directives that can be used to guide the browser in various network-related operations, from setting up (parts of) a network connection, over loading a single resource, to doing fetches of entire pages ahead of time.
 The main ones are `dns-prefetch`, `preconnect`, `preload`, `prefetch`, and `modulepreload`.
-There was also a `prerender` options which had a bit of a hard time finding its place in the ecosystem, and that use case now moving mostly to the new [Speculation Rules API](https://developer.chrome.com/docs/web-platform/prerender-pages).
+There was also a `prerender` option which had a bit of a hard time finding its place in the ecosystem, and that use case now moved mostly to the new [Speculation Rules API](https://developer.chrome.com/docs/web-platform/prerender-pages).

 {{ figure_markup(
   image="resource_hint_usage.png",